aavegotchi/aavegotchi-wiki/posts/en/rarity-farming-seasons.md

 * Gotchi Battler (10% of the rewards pool / 150,000 GHST)

 [Spreadsheet of Rarity Farming Season 8 Rewards](https://docs.google.com/spreadsheets/d/1JXUbhiGBvj69cHMxkDiRcLvdeyHAZdcZVYpFmcIpPls/)

+The following table shows the breakdown of the GHST prizes for the Gotchi Battler category by tournament and rank:

+table_gotchiBattlerSeason8

 ## GHST Distribution by Season